gyhzz/PracticeDataEngineering/GCP-PDE/Mock_Questions/Chapter_3_Designing_Data_Pipelines.md

 # Chapter 3: Designing Data Pipelines

+Correct answers for each question can be found below.

 ## Question 1

 **A large enterprise using GCP has recently acquired a startup that has an IoT platform.
 The enterprise wants to migrate the IoT platform from an on-premises data center to GCP and intends to use Google Cloud managed services whenever possible.
 What GCP service would you recommend for ingesting IoT data?**